ashokkimmel/dimension/README.md

     dimensions :: forall a -> forall f b.
 Functor f => f b -> f (Dimension (ValidParse @Symbol a) b) dimensionPoly :: forall a -> forall b.  b -> Dimension (ValidParse a) b dimensionsPoly :: forall a -> forall f b.
-Functor f => f b -> f (Dimension (ValidParse a) b) noParseDimension :: forall a -> forall b. b -> Dimension (Format a) b noParseDimensions :: forall a -> forall f b.
+Functor f => f b -> f (Dimension (ValidParse a) b) dimNP :: forall a -> forall b. b -> Dimension (Format a) b dimNPs :: forall a -> forall f b.
 Functor f => f b -> f (Dimension (Format a) b)

 `dim`,`dims`,`dimension` and `dimensions` are the most common ones.
 They only work on symbols however, so if you want to use a different base, they would fail. `dim` and `dims` are like their longer counterparts just with the arguments flipped. `dimensions` is just dimension but lifted over a functor.
 Inspired by the ReadMe for the `Dimensional`  library.
 The polymorphic versions suffer from type ambiguity as the kind of the resulting `Dimension` is unknown.
-It is reccomended that you add a wrapper if you plan to use a seperate dimension. `noParseDimension` is if you don't want to use the built in parser and want to manually specify the dimensions.
+It is reccomended that you add a wrapper if you plan to use a seperate dimension. `dimNP` is if you don't want to use the built in parser and want to manually specify the dimensions.
 ### Note on parser
 The parser is very simple:
 it checks for `*`,and `/`, splits them into sections,